datanav/docs/data-enrichment.rst

 Defining global properties
 ==========================

-For background on global properties, please read :ref:`here <best-practice-golden-record>`.
+For background on global properties, please read :ref:`here <collecting_data-Global pipes / datasets>`.

 There are 3 main reasons to introduce global properties: